arrayoutofbounds/terminal-panel/README.md

  Works for Windows,Linux and OSX.
 No Dependencies.

+#### NOTE : You must go the this package and "activate terminal panel" when atom is stared.
+If its not done, then you will receive a error when you call it from your package.

 ## How to use the API

 The package.json supplies the services provided.
 Consume the service (after reading the services API atom documentation).